chebfun/chebsite/docs/functions/chebfun/integral.md

 ---
-title: """integral"""
+title: "integral"
 layout: function-reference-item
-class_name: """chebfun"""
+class_name: "chebfun"
-function_name: """integral"""
+function_name: "integral"
-snippet: """Evaluate integral of a CHEBFUN."""
+snippet: "Evaluate integral of a CHEBFUN."
-qualifiers: """"""
+qualifiers: ""
-return_type: """varargout"""
+return_type: "varargout"
-arguments: """(rhs1)"""
+arguments: "(rhs1)"
 ---

- INTEGRAL   Evaluate integral of a CHEBFUN.
+<pre class="help-text"> INTEGRAL   Evaluate integral of a CHEBFUN.
     INTEGRAL(F, A, B) evaluates the integral of the CHEBFUN F over the interval [A,B] using CHEBFUN/SUM().
 If A and B are not given, the integral is computed over the domain of F.